Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 • In cross-border ecommerce, the domestic entity solves domestic-chain problems.
 Do not confuse that with overseas structure design.

 A mainland entity is more than a business license image.
 China government's published Company Law of the People's Republic of China covers basic items such as company name, domicile, articles, and business scope.
 In an ecommerce setup, those details need to support payments, ads, tax, and customer-service responsibility.
+Do not rely on memory here.
+Check the three official boundaries below before deciding that the entity path is ready.

 Entity consistency check